Skip to content

 MagSafe wins on convenience, not speed.
 A bedside puck means no fumbling for a cable in the dark.

 If your iPhone heats up during a long charging session, that’s worth checking before blaming the brick.
-Our walkthrough on iPhone overheating while charging covers the most common causes, most of which are cable-related rather than charger-related.
+The walkthrough on iPhone overheating while charging covers the most common causes, most of which are cable-related rather than charger-related.

 #Bottom Line

-For an iPhone 16 owner who travels light, the Anker Nano II 65W is our top pick.
+For an iPhone 16 owner who travels light, the Anker Nano II 65W is the top pick.
 It’s pocket-sized, fast-charges the phone at full speed, and gives you 65W of headroom for a tablet or a second device.

 #Frequently Asked Questions